danangtomo/twitter-profilePhoto-moonPhase/README.md

 utcOffset(420)
 ```
 - If you want to run on local, type the command `npm start`
+- Register an account at [Uptimerobot](https://uptimerobot.com/) to send a request to the server and set the time every 60 minutes

 ## .env Setup (Local)
 ```sh